 Soothing a Sore Throat at Home

-There are also many over-the-counter medications available, including oral decongestants and anti-histamines.
-Nasal decongestants may also be helpful, though they shouldn't be used for more days in a row than the time period indicated on the label.
+There are also many over-the-counter medications available, including oral decongestants and antihistamines.
+Nasal decongestants may also be helpful, though Harvard Medical School cautions that they shouldn't be used for more than one to two days.
 For help choosing the most appropriate product, talk to your doctor or a pharmacist.

 While these steps can help soothe a sore throat from allergies, they won't prevent future allergy symptoms.
-Pollen is listed as one of the common allergens by Asthma Canada, from grass, trees and ragweed, so avoiding exposure to it can help.
-It is recommended to stay indoors on dry, windy days, keeping doors and windows closed in the house and car, and if possible have someone else cut your lawn.
+Pollen, whether from grass, trees or ragweed, is a common culprit of seasonal allergies, so avoiding exposure to it can help.
+Stay indoors on dry, windy days and, if possible, keeping your doors and windows closed on days with high pollen counts.
 If you need to do outdoor chores, such as lawn mowing or weed pulling, wear a pollen mask.

 When to Seek Medical Help

-Postnasal drip can be annoying and according to My Health Alberta, it will often resolve on it's own.
+Postnasal drip can be annoying, but it usually isn't dangerous, as Harvard Medical School explains.
 However, there are some circumstances when you should seek medical help.
 See your doctor or dentist if your symptoms get worse or if they aren't relieved by home remedies.
-You should also see your doctor if your sore throat is accompanied by other worrying symptoms, such as an unexplained fever or bloody mucous.
+You should also see your doctor if your sore throat is accompanied by other worrying symptoms, such as an unexplained fever or bloody mucus.

-Allergy season has arrived, and while you may experience a sore throat from allergies, rest assured that there are many home remedies that can help to soothe your symptoms.
+While you may experience a sore throat from allergies during hay fever season, rest assured that there are many home remedies that can help to soothe your symptoms.
 If these home remedies aren't enough, don't hesitate to seek medical advice.